aplteam/Tatin/docs/Server-TipsAndTricks.md

 ### Developing with two sessions, server and client

-When the test cases are executed the user is asked whether she wants the Tatin server required by the Tatin test cases to be started automatically.
+When the test cases are executed, the user is asked whether she wants the Tatin server required by the Tatin test cases to be started automatically.

 If the user answers this with a "yes" an instance of the server is started.